“Learning is the only thing the mind never exhausts, never fears, and never regrets.” – Leonardo da Vinci.

 Will I get a job after completing the learnership?

-Once you have successfully completed your learnership, you will be in a much better position to market yourself as you will now have both work experience and theoretical training.
-You may also be in a better position to start your own business and generate an income that way.
+Once you have completed your learnership, you will be in a much better position to market yourself, as you will now have both work experience and theoretical training.
+You may also be in a better place to start your own business and generate an income that way.

 Can a learnership be terminated?